yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/indexes-1.md

 *column_list* represents a column or a comma-separated list of several columns to be stored in the index.
 An index created for more than one column is called a composite index.

 You can also create a functional-based index, in which case you would replace any element of *column_list* with an expression.
-For more information, see [Using Indexes on Expressions](#using-indexes-on-expressions).
+For more information, see [Use indexes on expressions](#use-indexes-on-expressions).

 The only type of index that is currently supported by YSQL is called LSM (log-structured merge-tree).
 This index is based on YugabyteDB's DocDB storage and is similar in functionality to PostgreSQL's B-tree.
 When you create an index, you do not need to specify the type because YSQL always maps it to LSM; if you do specify the type, such as `btree`, in your `CREATE INDEX` statement, you will receive a notification about replacement of the `btree` method with `lsm`.

 You can apply sort order on the indexed columns as `ASC` (default), `DESC`, as well as `HASH`.
-For examples, see [HASH and ASC Examples](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/ddl_create_index/#unique-index-with-hash-column-ordering)
+For examples, see [HASH and ASC examples](../../../api/ysql/the-sql-language/statements/ddl_create_index/#unique-index-with-hash-column-ordering)

 You can use the `EXPLAIN` statement to check if a query uses an index.